When Can Baby Face Forward In Car Seat?

 When can a baby face forward in a car seat?
 It can be a very complicated question.
 Also, if you are a new parent and find yourself consumed in the unknown world of childcare, this might be stressful too.

 You are never sure about the danger that might jump in from any direction.
 But the best you can do is try everything in your power to give the children proper travel care.
 Stick to the rules that your government laid down.
-Like the American Academy of Pediatrics stated, let the kids pass the weight and height limits of the car seat manufacturer.
+As the American Academy of Pediatrics stated, let the kids pass the weight and height limits of the car seat manufacturer.